rbrunetti/Specl-Tutorial-SOAPHandler-Client/README.md

-WSCoL-Tutorial-SOAPHandler-Client
+Specl-Tutorial-SOAPHandler-Client
 =================================

-WSCoL Analyzer Tutorial - SOAP Handler, Client Side project
+Specl Analyzer Tutorial - SOAP Handler, Client Side project

-Now we develop a Webservice Client for accessing to the _BookstoreWS_, and attach another handler (but on client side) for use WSCoL as post-condition validator and for manipulate SOAP messages.
+Now we develop a Webservice Client for accessing to the _BookstoreWS_, and attach another handler (but on client side) for use Specl as post-condition validator and for manipulate SOAP messages.

 ## Table of Content